Infrastructure policy of Donald Trump: 2017-19

 More infrastructure spending was Trump's most popular promise in his presidential campaign, with approval from two thirds of Americans.
 In his first speech as President-elect, Trump vowed to "begin the urgent task of rebuilding" the United States of America.

+In his first week as President, Trump's staff compiled a list of what they perceived as the 50 most urgent infrastructure projects, costing $137.5 billion altogether, intended to be funded by private capital.

 Trump presented an infrastructure plan to Congress in February 2018, with $200 billion in federal funding and projected it would result in $1.5 trillion of investments from the private sector.
 Democrats opposed this plan because of its emphasis on state and local funding and private investments.
 Lawmakers from both sides of the aisle also questioned where the money would come from.
 By September 2019, as signs of a possible recession appear over the horizon, Donald Trump could use, among other things, infrastructure spending to tackle the problem like his predecessors did, albeit at the cost of more public debt as tax hikes are generally unpopular.
 However, because interest rates are low, public debt is not as troublesome, especially if additional debt is used to finance investments that could boost growth, such as in infrastructure.